AbdulrahmanIsmael/Calculator/README.md

 Our Simple Calculator application comes packed with a wide range of powerful features that will help you solve calculations with ease.
 Some of the notable features include:

-- The ability to perform multiple operations on numbers, including square root, cubic root, squaring, and cubing
+- The ability to perform multiple operations, including square root, cubic root, squaring, and cubing.
 - A handy reset board feature that allows you to start fresh with just one click
-- The result shows up instantly, giving you real-time feedback on your calculations

 ## Tools